$ oc get managedclusters local-cluster

 Create an AgentServiceConfig

-custom resource (CR) that informs the Operator how much storage is needed for components such as the database and filesystem.
-The CR also defines which OKD versions to maintain.
+custom resource (CR) that informs the Operator how much storage it needs for components such as the database and filesystem.
+The CR also defines which OKD versions to support.

 Create an agent cluster.